Artists Rights

 Scarlet Witch trading card (1992 Marvel)

-I just wrote the blog post you’re reading now.
-Writers want to see their work go viral.
-However, if soon after I published it I found it copied and transmitted around the world without reference to me— I’d be upset.
+I have just written and posted this exact blog post you’re reading now.
+Writers like me want to see their work go viral, and we’re happy to have your audience.
+However, if soon after I published it, I saw it copied and transmitted around the world without reference to my authorship— I’d be upset.

-If someone copied the words, changed my name to theirs and shared my blog proudly — I’d be sad.
-If someone audaciously sued me, after stealing my work and publishing — claiming authorship — heck I’d counter-sue.
-By posting it I’m granted copyright, and own the right to grant others the right to copy and reuse it (or not).
+Or if someone copied the words, changed my name to theirs and shared my blog as their own — I’d be sad.
+Even worse, if someone audaciously sued me after stealing my work and publishing it as their own — heck I’d counter-sue.
+By posting my work online I’m granted the copyright, and can decide to grant others the right to copy and reuse, or not.

-So what should writers and other artists do about AI lately?
-What about all the comic illustrators, cartoon animators, painters, and filmmakers?
+So what should writers and other artists do about AI ?
+What about all the comic illustrators, cartoon animators, painters, and filmmakers of the world?
 Is it time to ban A.I. forever?
 Yeah, right!
 Should Jim in Cincinnati sue Big Tech for scanning his latest social media pictures?
 Debatable outcome.
 These datasets are huge.
-Plus it would be near impossible for you to prove if any images generated an AI actually used your stuff when creating similar images.
-Being along with a billion other images — the payout would be fractions of a cent per use based on current rates to buy stock photos.
+Plus it would be near impossible for Jim to prove if any images generated on Big Tech’s apps actually used his stuff when creating similar images (the “black box” effect of neural networks).
+Being along with a billion other images — the payout would be fractions of a cent per use anyways, based on current stock photo prices.

 Aside: Is writing the hardest art form?
-What do you think?
-Some have said playing musical instruments is the hardest artistry to master and create, for the average person.
-Definitely writing original music (and playing in concert) is up there in difficulty of skill.
+Some have said playing musical instruments is the hardest artistry to master and create new works for the average person.

-Drawing is super hard!
-Painting is incredibly hard, creating new styles is hard work despite what so many think about Jackson Pollock [2].
-Da Vinci set standards, so did Picasso, the French impressionists, and even the paint-makers who invented new mediums and tools with which to create (oil, acrylic, spray, even the paint tube itself) — changing what’s possible in art forever after.
+Drawing freehand is hard!
+Painting is incredibly hard, and creating a new style is immensely challenging, despite what so many amateurs tend to joke about original artists like Jackson Pollock [2].
+Da Vinci set standards, so did Picasso, the French impressionists, and even the paint-makers who invented new mediums and tools with which to create like oil paint, acrylic, spray, even the tube itself — inventors and technologists changing what’s possible in art forever after.

-If you were in 1920 and a guy named Walt Disney came up and drew a friendly rabbit cartoon, I bet you’d think it looked cool as I would have.
+If you were in 1920 and a guy named Walt Disney came up and drew a friendly rabbit cartoon, I bet you’d think it looked cool, as I’m sure I would have.
 Of course, Walt’s first character was “Oswald” — a rabbit not a mouse.
 Vibes of Bugs Bunny.

 Walt switched to a mouse after someone accused him of copying their bunny character drawing.
-Was Walt Disney a thief, only able to copy others greatness in the field of cartoon animation?
+Was Walt Disney a notorious thief, only able to copy other’s greatness in the field of cartoon animation?
 Certainly not!
 But we must all respect what comes before us, and copyright law ensures this.

-People today accuse Disney and “The Mouse” of going too hard on copyright protection, keeping characters for themselves of our favorite childhood movies.
-Some say web3 is going to change this practice but, I’m not sure it would make television better.
-If there was Disney princess X-rated movies available publicly to your children, would that be “free speech” or a travesty for us all?
-Ew — I don’t think there should exist offensive content made with lovable Disney characters.
+People today accuse Disney of going too hard on copyright protection, keeping characters for themselves of our favorite childhood stories.
+Some say Web3 is going to change this practice but I’m not sure it would make television better.
+If there were X-rated Disney Princess movies available to your children, would that be “free speech” or a travesty?
+I don’t think there should exist offensive content made with Disney’s lovable characters.

 There needs to be regulation in media, and the advent of AI doesn’t change that.
 Disney gets to protect their characters in mainstream media, and it seems to work — we all seem to benefit.
-We can each invent new fun characters, and we should each benefit from them to compliment the artistry.
+We can each invent new fun characters, and we should each benefit from our own original creations.

 On one hand